ole00/afterburner/README.md

 Soldering steps:
 ----------------
-  * check which type of components you have, you can mix and match SMT and through hole components as most of the footprints are doubled to accomodate different parts.
+  * check which type of components you have, you can mix and match SMT and through hole components as most of the footprints are doubled to accommodate different parts.
   * **Important:** C5, C6 and C7 are VPP decoupling capacitors and must be rated to **at least 25V!** You can use 50V rated caps, but do not use 16V or lower ratings.
   * Even though C5 (10uF, 25V) offers a SMT footprint, I used a through hole part because it reduces the VPP swings better than my SMT cap.
   * start with the smallest parts, solder the resistors and small capacitors.